-Read more about Driving Industrial Transformation at LDC: Spotlight on Energy, Efficiency and DigitalAt LDC, we believe that we can have a greater impact by working with others and sharing wisdom to ensure that no one is left behind.
+Read more about Food & Energy Systems in Transition – Perspectives on What It Takes to Make Them Work TogetherAt LDC, we believe that we can have a greater impact by working with others and sharing wisdom to ensure that no one is left behind.

 What goes into making an outstanding cup of coffee?
 Apart from the obvious (high quality beans and hot water), it turns out that behind every cup of LDC coffee lies a wealth of experience, a good deal of science, a host of highly trained taste buds – and a great nose.